5 Pests That Love Your Valentine’s Day Flowers

 Favorite Flowers: asters, sunflowers, lavender, violets

 One of the prettiest sights of spring is a butterfly fluttering around a flower garden, but to get there, we unfortunately have to experience hungry caterpillars first.
 The larvae are determined to become as chunky as possible in order to have enough protection when they’re inside the chrysalis, so caterpillars eat far more than butterflies.
-Cut flowers, young blooms, and new flowers are all vulnerable to caterpillars, so it’s not unusual to find a stray one within your Valentine’s bouquet.
+Cut flowers, young blooms, and new buds are all vulnerable to caterpillars, so it’s not unusual to find a stray one within your Valentine’s bouquet.
 The butterfly’s eggs are often laid on flowers and are too small to see at first.
 This is what gives caterpillars and cutworms easy access to their food source.
 If you want to keep the caterpillar alive, you can pluck it off the bouquet and place it outside.
 But be warned: your outdoor plants may be at risk of becoming the caterpillar’s next meal if they’re nearby!

 Flies